Skip to content

 • Clean the vessel afterward

 To understand the natural deliciousness of any brew, it is essential to try the tea without sweeteners.
-We encourage you to let the tea in all its natural sweetness win your over.
+We encourage you to let the tea in all its natural sweetness win you over.
 But if you want to add milk or sugar to your brew, don’t do it directly to the teapot.
 Add them to your own cup according to your preference.

 • Use double the amount of leaves for iced tea

 For making black iced tea, use more leaves than for a regular cup of hot tea.
-Otherwise, flavor will get lost easily.
+Otherwise, the flavor will get lost easily.

 Leave a comment

-Please note, comments must be approved before they are published
+Please note, comments must be approved before publishing.
+All fields are required.